 In 2015, an Ebola outbreak occurred in Guinea, Liberia, and Sierra Leone.
 The Centers for Disease Control and Prevention (CDC) later downgraded the Travel Notice for Guinea, Liberia, and Sierra Leone to Level 1, no longer advising against nonessential travel, and no longer recommending that all persons practice enhanced precautions when traveling to these countries.

-The CDC has provided interim guidance to public health authorities, airlines, and other partners for evaluating risk of exposure of persons coming from countries affected by Ebola.
-Please note that neither the Bureau of Consular Affairs nor the Embassy deals with quarantine issues and cannot prevent a U.S. citizen from being quarantined should local health authorities require it.
-For questions about quarantine, please visit the CDC website that addresses quarantine and isolation issues.
+Neither the Bureau of Consular Affairs nor U.S. embassies and consulates deal with quarantine issues and cannot prevent a U.S. citizen from being quarantined should local health authorities require it.
+For questions about quarantine, please visit the CDC website.

 For a list of all active CDC Travel Health Notices, visit the CDC website.